 - Open and close the restaurant.
 This is his most important daily operations.
 The manager has the keys to the building, the alarm code, and access to the safe.
 He tells employees who should come to work and at what time, where to start work, and when to close.
 Moreover, he distributes the workload evenly throughout the day and monitors whether personnel close shifts correctly.

 - Watch the inventory in the warehouses.
 The manager usually runs everything related to stocks in the warehouse, conducts an inventory, communicates with suppliers, and keeps records of the dishes and drinks that have been sold.
-The simplest way to do this is to use an automated system.
+The simplest way to do this is to use an automated POS system for cafe.
 Then the manager's workload is significantly reduced and he can pay more attention to the guests and staff problems.
 For example, in , the cloud automation system, the owner will be able to monitor the work of his manager from anywhere and monitor the sales and work statistics of his business in real time.
 This also applies to the next duty of the manager.

 - Monitor financial transactions.
 The manager monitors work with cash registers, waiters’ mobile terminals, the closing of cash shifts, and encashments.
 The manager explains the function of equipment and mandatory procedures to the staff: refund, check separation, check breakdown for cash and cashless settlement, etc.